Best Survival Packing List To Plan For An Evacuation

 Others (who don’t live near water) may decide to learn about foraging opportunities in the local area, such as edible roots, berries, and plants.

-Consider your location and pack a field guide to help you find available food in your area.
+Consider your location and pack a field guide to help you find food.

 If your survival books and guides are too bulky, scan and print these life-saving instructions and keep them in your bag, protected by a plastic baggie.